-After your CT scan, the team will plan your treatment.
-The planning is complex and time consuming so you will not start your treatment until approximately a fortnight after your CT scan.
+After you CT scan the team will plan your treatment.
+The planning is complex and time consuming so there will be a delay of at least one week between the CT scan and starting treatment.

 What happens when I attend SABR treatment?